-Jordan’s IPP3, located on a green field site at Al Manakher, 30km from the Jordanian capital Amman, is the world’s biggest tri-fuel power plant, with an installed capacity of 573MW.
-The plant is designed to use natural gas and heavy fuel oil (HFO) as its main fuels and light fuel oil (HFO) as the back-up fuel.
+Jordan’s IPP3, located on a green field site at Al Manakher, 30km from the Jordanian capital Amman, is the world’s biggest tri-fuel power plant and has an installed capacity of 573MW.
+The plant is designed to use natural gas and heavy fuel oil (HFO) as its main fuels and light fuel oil (HFO) as the backup fuel.

 The project broke ground in April 2013, the commissioning works were performed between January 2014 and October 2014, and the plant was officially inaugurated in March 2015.

 The client for the project is National Electric Power Company (NEPCO).
 Amman Asia Electric Power Company (AAEPC), a consortium of Korea Electric Power Corporation (KEPCO, 60%), Mitsubishi Corporation (MC, 35%) and Wärtsilä Development & Financial Services (WDFS, 5%) are to build, own and operate the power plant.

 The project will enable the country to meet its target of achieving energy self-sufficiency by 2020 and reduce the dependency on Egyptian gas.
 The country further aims to install 600MW of solar and 1,200MW of wind energy by 2020.

 IPP3 power plant make-up

 Tzafit power station is an 835MW combined-cycle, natural gas-fired plant under construction in Israel.